In progress

 If the destination team has backlog management enabled, you must have the backlog owner role on that team to assign a story to it.

-When priorities change, you may need to remove items from a sprint to keep the team focused on the most important work.
+When priorities change, you may need to remove items from an active sprint to keep the team focused on the most important work.

 Removing items changes the sprint scope and can affect burndown reporting.